 Separately we have provided professional institutions with advice on how to deal with an issue when something has gone wrong which has had the potential to lead to or has led to an investigation by a regulator or by the police.
 We have advised law firms and schools amongst others.
 Our involvement has been preventative as much as it has been to address an existing issue.
 Our work has dealt with regulatory procedure as well as criminal issues such as harassment and sexual assault.

 We are specialists in the application of the Regulation of Investigatory Powers Act and advise a range of clients on this topic, including companies, professional regulatory bodies and public bodies.

-Our junior barristers in particular are specialists in document reviews, advising on issues such as LPP and disclosure whether acting for or against an individual, corporate or prosecution body such as the SFO, FCA or HMRC.
-Members of Chambers have lead LPP Review teams.
+Our Junior Barristers in particular are specialists in document reviews, advising on issues such as LPP and disclosure, whether acting for or against an individual, corporate or prosecution body such as the Serious Fraud Office (SFO), FCA or HMRC.
+Members of Chambers have lead LPP review teams.

 Chambers also advises financial institutions and others on making protected and authorised disclosures to regulatory bodies.